ccoenraets/long-running-service/README.md

-# Long Running Process Simulator
+# Long Running Service Simulator

 Sample REST service that allows you to simulate network latency.